dmitriz/dental-routine/daily-routine.md

 - **Avoid Brushing Immediately After Acidic Foods**
 - **Wait:** 30 minutes before brushing if possible

+### Post-Fruit or Acidic Snack Rinsing Protocol

+- After eating fruit (especially acidic types), rinse your mouth to reduce acid and protect enamel.
+- Use **plain or warm water**, swish thoroughly for **20â€“30 seconds total**.
+- Itâ€™s fine to split this into **2â€“3 short rinses** (e.g., swish for 10 seconds, swallow, repeat).
+- During rinsing, you may:
+  - **Gently move your tongue** to help guide water between teeth and toward the back of the mouth
+  - Avoid forceful scraping or pushing against teeth
+  - **Swish the water actively**, using cheeks and lips to circulate it through all areas
+- Spit or swallow as preferred (safe with plain water)
+- Wait **30 minutes** before brushing if the fruit was acidic

 ---

 ## Evening Protocol

 ### Optional: Second Oil Pulling

 - Only if desired
 - Can help reduce nighttime breath odor
 - Use shorter duration (5â€“10 min) if already done in the morning